Machida, Japan

 What does a strong candidate for the Fellowship to J.F.
 Oberlin look like?

-For this Fellowship, Shansi is looking for applicants who are attracted to teaching, passionate about intercultural sharing and learning about Japan, and who are outgoing and open to the unexpected.
-A strong respect for others and dependability as a teacher and co-worker are also necessary.
+For this Fellowship, Shansi is looking for applicants who are passionate about intercultural sharing and learning about Japan, interested in international educational exchange, excited about facilitating experiential language learning, and who are outgoing and open to the unexpected.
+A strong respect for others and dependability as aco-worker and language instructor are also necessary.

 For past Fellows, the position at J.F.
-Oberlin has led to Ph.D. research on Japanese-Brazilian labor migrants, entrance to law school, and work in interdisciplinary art and teaching.
-One recent Fellow stayed in Tokyo to created localized translations at a video game company.
+Oberlin has led to Ph.D. research on Japanese-Brazilian labor migrants, entrance to law school and medical school, and work in interdisciplinary art and teaching.
+One recent Fellow stayed in Tokyo to create localized translations at a video game company.

 Language training